Experimental vaccine aims to stop lung cancer from coming back

 Summary

-This study tests a vaccine made from lung cancer cells, combined with an immune-boosting drug (N-803), in people who have had surgery for non-small cell lung cancer and whose tumors are PD-L1 negative.
-The goal is to see if the vaccine can train the immune system to recognize and destroy any remaining cancer cells, preventing the cancer from returning.
-About 30 adults with no signs of cancer after surgery will receive the vaccine with or without N-803 over several months and be followed for up to 5 years.
+This trial tests a vaccine made from lung cancer cells, combined with an immune-boosting drug (N-803), in people who have had surgery for non-small cell lung cancer (NSCLC) that is PD-L1 negative.
+The goal is to see if the vaccine can train the immune system to destroy any remaining cancer cells and prevent the cancer from returning.
+Up to 30 adults with no signs of active disease after surgery will receive the vaccine and N-803 over several months, with close monitoring for safety and immune response.

 Get updates